Solsospecial/tests_for_marketpulse/CONTRIBUTING.md

 ## 📌 How You Can Contribute

 - **Bug Reports** – Found an issue?
-Let us know with clear steps to reproduce.
+Report it with clear steps to reproduce.
 - **Feature Requests** – Have an idea?
 Suggest it in the issues.
 - **Code Contributions** – Improve features, fix bugs, or add new capabilities.
 - **Documentation** – Help make (usage) guides, README, and inline docs clearer.